dlynford/arduino/README.md

-# Temperature data collection project using Arduino UNO R3.
+# Temperature data collection using Arduino UNO R3.
 This repository holds basic arduino project data that was collected using arduino's basic starter kit.
 Specifically project 3 of the Projects Book(pg 43), which uses a small temperature sensor (TMP36) to collect ambient temperature data.
 I began working with this technology at the end of 2021.
 The goal of this work was to:

 1) Familiarize myself with basic IOT (Internet of Things) hardware.